 Improve Dental Health

-Brushing your German Shepherd's teeth two or three times a week can reduce plaque, decay, and gingivitis.
-This may not seem as important as other aspects of your dog's health, but good dental hygiene actually reduces the risk of heart disease in your dog.
+Brushing your German Shepherd’s teeth two or three times a week can reduce plaque, decay, and gingivitis.
+This may not seem as important as other aspects of your dog’s health, but good dental hygiene actually reduces the risk of heart disease in your dog.
+Including a dog mouthwash in their drinking water is an easy way to keep tartar under control and breath fresh.

 Regularly Visit Your Vet